oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_general_info.md

 * Correctness mode: This is the default driver flow.
 It executes steps above skipping step 7.
 * Performance mode: This flow executes steps above skipping step 6.
-* Profiling-based performance mode (GPU only): This is the same as performance mode but performance is measured based on profiling events.
 * Correctness & performance mode: This flow executes all step above.
 * Run mode: This flow executes steps 1-5 above.
 It allows to save time from running correctness when it is not needed.
 This mode is compatible with